 Independent Placement – for applicants who have already secured a US Host Organization.

-Premium Placement – for those who would like Spirit Cultural Exchange’s assistance in finding a qualified Host Company.
+Premium Placement – for those potential US based Host Companies that would like Spirit Cultural Exchange’s assistance in identifying qualified candidates.
 All programs include a review of the Training/Internship Placement Plan (Form DS-7002) that defines learning goals, skills to be developed, and supervision details to ensure each participant gains real professional growth.

 Why Spirit Cultural Exchange’s Sponsorship Matters for a J-1 Visa STEM Internship